EdJoPaTo/website-stalker-example/com/hetzner/cloud.md

 ×

-You’ll get at least 20 TB of inclusive traffic for cloud servers at EU locations and 1 TB in Singapore and US locations.
+You’ll get at least 20 TB of inclusive traffic for cloud servers at EU locations, 1TB in US locations and 0.5 TB in Singapore.
 For each additional TB, we charge € 1.00 in the EU and US, and € 7.40 in Singapore.

 High quality Cloud – unbeatable prices
 ----------

-Pay only for the hours you use if you have a server for less than a month.
+Pay only for the hours you use, if you have a server for less than a month.
 No minimum contract period required!

- Shared vCPU  Intel®

- Shared vCPU  AMD
+ Shared  Cost-Optimized

+ New

- Shared vCPU  Ampere®
+ Shared  Regular Performance

- Dedicated vCPU
+ Dedicated  General Purpose

-Best price-performance ratio with Intel® Xeon® Gold

-VPS with AMD EPYC™ 7002 series processors.

-Efficient Arm64 architecture with Ampere® Altra® processors

-Optimize your workload with AMD Milan EPYC™ 7003 and AMD Genoa EPYC™ 9654 processors
+Optimized for cost efficiency, available only in limited capacity.

+Optimized for best price-performance for low to medium CPU usage.

+Optimized for consistent performance with dedicated vCPUs.
+Best choice for critical production workloads.

  Location

- Germany  Finland  Germany  Finland  Singapore  USA  Germany  Finland  Germany  Finland  Singapore  USA
+ Germany  Finland  Germany  Finland  Singapore  USA  Germany  Finland  Singapore  USA

 FSN1 NBG1 HEL1 HIL ASH SIN